zbw/qualle/README.md

 to explain and discuss the reasons for the respective contribution.

 qualle code should follow the [Black style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html).
 The Black tool is included as a development dependency; you can run `black .` in the project root to autoformat code.
+There is also the possibility of doing this with a Git Pre-Commit hook script.
+It is already configured in the `.pre-commit-config.yaml` file.
+You must install [pre-commit](https://pre-commit.com/#installation) and run the command `pre-commit install` afterwards.
+Subsequently, the Black formatter will automatically check the formatting of modified or new scripts after a `git commit` command is executed.

 ## References
 [1] [Toepfer, Martin, and Christin Seifert.
 "Content-based quality estimation for automatic subject indexing of short texts under precision and recall constraints."
 International Conference on Theory and Practice of Digital Libraries.
 Springer, Cham, 2018., DOI 10.1007/978-3-030-00066-0_1](https://arxiv.org/abs/1806.02743)